 Fear-based issues

 Dogs can suffer from fears and phobias — just like humans — that stem from environmental triggers, like fireworks, or traumatic experiences.
-Dogs may also feel fearful in large crowds, or other types of loud environments, and show this fear by pacing or whining.7
+Dogs may also feel fearful in large crowds or other loud environments and may show this fear through signs like shaking, pacing, or whining.7

 Costs for behavior training that helps address fear-based issues might be partially covered with MetLife Pet.